OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 When adding contents for blocks in the admin interface, blocks should be located in paths like :file:`views/blocks/admin/originalTemplateName_blockname.tpl`.

-Blocks sould be used whenever the shop's functionality is extended to the frontend side and a requested function or method would not be available as long as the module is disabled.
+Blocks should be used whenever the shop's functionality is extended to the frontend side and a requested function or method would not be available as long as the module is disabled.
 Using blocks allows you to move function calls into small snippet files for the frontend that are only included when the modules is set active.
 Therefore, using blocks can be considered a quality feature of a module.